UniverseStudiosMC/UniverseJobs/docs/architecture/plugin-architecture.md

 ---

-This modular and optimized architecture allows JobsAdventure to efficiently manage thousands of players while remaining extensible and maintainable.
+This modular and optimized architecture allows UniverseJobs to efficiently manage thousands of players while remaining extensible and maintainable.